“If Jeff ever leaves…”

 - Users can enter a search from their intranet home page and retrieve not only traditional content such as documents, but now will also be able to review stories, reflections and anecdotes from past and present experts.

-- The dialogue mapping notation, in combination with the Glyma rationale database also lends itself to more advanced forms of queries.
+- The dialogue mapping notation when stored in a database, also lends itself to more advanced forms of queries.
 Consider the following examples:

 - “I would like any ideas from lessons learnt discussions in the Calgary area”